Malik Aitbar Khan

-Malik Aitbar Khan (ملک اعتبار خان; born 1 September 1953) is a Pakistani politician who had been a member of the National Assembly of Pakistan, from June 2013 to May 2018.
+Malik Aitbar Khan (ملک اعتبار خان; born 1 September 1953) is a Pakistani politician who is Member of Punjab Assembly since March 2024.
+Previously he had been a member of the National Assembly of Pakistan, from June 2013 to May 2018.
 Previously, he had been a member of the Provincial Assembly of the Punjab from 2008 to 2013.

 Early life and education

 He was born on 1 September 1953 in Rawalpindi.

 He received early education from St. Anthony High School, Lahore and St. Mary's School, Rawalpindi.
 He graduated from Forman Christian College and earned a Bachelor of Arts degree.

 Political career

-Khan was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (Q) (PML-Q) from Constituency PP-19 (Attock-V) in 2008 Pakistani general election.
+Khan was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (Q) (PML-Q) from Constituency PP-19 (Attock-V) in the 2008 Pakistani general election.
 He received 41,003 votes and defeated a candidate of Pakistan Muslim League (N) (PML-N).

-He was elected to the National Assembly of Pakistan as a candidate of PML-N from Constituency NA-58 (Attock-II) in 2013 Pakistani general election.
+He was elected to the National Assembly of Pakistan as a candidate of PML-N from Constituency NA-58 (Attock-II) in the 2013 Pakistani general election.
 He received 85,244 votes and defeated a candidate of Pakistan Tehreek-e-Insaf.